Categorical dimension of birational automorphisms and filtrations of Cremona groups: Introduction

 In \cite{frumkin}, Frumkin defined a filtration of the group $\Bir(X)$ for a uniruled complex threefold $X$.
 This is done by defining the \linedef{genus} of a birational map $\phi$ to be the maximum of the genera among the centers of the blow-ups in regular resolutions of $\phi^{-1}$.
 As shown by Lamy \cite{lamy-genus}, this is exactly the same as the maximum of the genera of irreducible divisors contracted by $\phi$.
-Using the theory of noncommutative motives and the fact, proved in \cite{berna-tabuada-jacobians}, that one can reconstruct intermediate Jacobians and their polarizations via semiorthogonal decompositions, we can extend further the definition of genus to birational maps $\phi: X \dashrightarrow X$ in the case where both $X$ and all the centers of a weak factorization of $\phi$ have, roughly speaking, well-behaved principally polarized intermediate Jacobians.
-This recovers and extends Frumkin's definition, see Proposition \ref{prop:frumkin}.
+Using the theory of noncommutative motives and the fact, proved in \cite{berna-tabuada-jacobians}, that one can reconstruct intermediate Jacobians and their polarizations via semiorthogonal decompositions, we can give an alternative definition of the genus of a birational maps $\phi: X \dashrightarrow X$ in the case where both $X$ and all the centers of a weak factorization of $\phi$ have, roughly speaking, well-behaved principally polarized intermediate Jacobians.
+This can be compared to Frumkin's definition, see Proposition \ref{prop:frumkin}, and has interesting potential interplays with it.

 We conclude by recalling that Dmitrov, Haiden, Katzarkov and Konstevich have defined in \cite{DHKK} the notion of entropy for an endofunctor of a triangulated category.
 On the other hand, the entropy of a birational map is a well-known, very interesting object of study.
 As asked by the above authors, it would be very interesting to understand if and how these two notions can be related to each other \cite[\S 4.3]{DHKK}.
 Here, noncommutative methods are used to produce a filtration of the group $\Bir(X)$.
-It is not clear to the author, whether knowing the categorical dimension of a birational map could give any information on its topological entropy.
+It is not clear to the author, whether knowing the motivic categorical dimension of a birational map could give any information on its topological entropy.

 We work exclusively over a field $k$ of characteristic zero to ensure the existence of weak factorizations \cite{abrmovichandco-weak}.